Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 Picnic Grove At Cameron Highlands Flora Park – Photo by Travelswithsun

 Since opening, they have introduced a stairway to heaven, and new flower displays!
-Speaking of stairs, there are quite a lot of stairs in this place.
+There are quite a lot of stairs in this place.

 Indoor Section Of Cameron Highlands Flora Park